fgallinaro/fgallinaro.github.io/teaching.md

 <h2> Current Teaching </h2>

-<p> In the Winter semester of 2022/23 I will be running two problem sessions for the course Logik für Studierende der Informatik.
-More information will be available on this page in due course. </p>
+<p> In the Winter semester of 2022/23 I will am running one problem session for the course Logik für Studierende der Informatik.
+More information is available "<a href="https://home.mathematik.uni-freiburg.de/mildenberger/veranstaltungen/ws22/logik.html">here</a>". </p>

 <h2> Past Teaching </h2>